Jayden-boop/WRO-2025/README.md

 ```

 This PD on areas effectively centers the vehicle between walls.
 PD avoids long-term drift while being responsive to changes in wall proximity.

+### Turn counting

+After 12 turns, the robot transitions to parking in the obstacle challenge.
+In the open challenge, the number of actions is counted after the last turn and once it reaches a certain number, the robot stops.
+This is to ensure the robot fully stops in the straight section.

 No pillar flowchart: